4Q 2020 | STATE OF THE MARKET

-In May, Brookfield announced plans to launch a $5bn fund for struggling retailers due to the pandemic.
+In May, Brookfield announced plans to launch a $5bn fund for struggling retailers due to the pandemic and how Covid-19 has implicated retail market sectors.
 Their long-term strategy of owning high-quality assets in primary gateway markets gives confidence that the continuous reinvesting of capital will help these assets stay strong through the cycles.
 This strategy came into play when it was announced in October that Brookfield and Simon Property Group would be acquiring JCPenney.
 With the reopening of almost 100 Brookfield owned shopping centers, rent collection is expected to recover once the centers are back to operating.
 Landlords and tenants continue to strategize to develop plans that include rent abatement, rent deferment and restructuring leases to help tenants who are struggling and unable to pay rent.
 However, given the number of recent retail bankruptcies, large companies like these will need time and capital to get close to the road to recovery.

 Although recovery for most mall tenants seems distant, some retailers have had success regaining revenue by staying in touch with consumer sentiment.
 Companies like American Eagle saw a 32% rise in revenue this year due to their ability to adapt their supply chain to match consumer demand.
 The desire for comfort and casual clothing during the pandemic has allowed American Eagle to thrive and even launch two new brands when most retailers are hemorrhaging money.10